-Professional and commercial photographer Thomas J. Nevin undertook the job of systematically photographing prisoners who were tried at the Supreme Court, Hobart from mid 1871 at the behest of the Tasmanian government.
-His job description was to photograph as a priority those men who were sentenced to longer terms, usually several years.
-This was the standard police procedure per amendments to judicial and penal legislation adopted in Victoria in 1871 and in force in Tasmania by late 1872.
+Professional and commercial photographer Thomas J. Nevin undertook the job of systematically photographing prisoners who were tried at the Supreme Court, Hobart from February 1872 at the behest of the Tasmanian government.
+His job description was to photograph as a priority those men who were sentenced to terms longer than 12 months.
+This was the standard police procedure per amendments to judicial and penal legislation adopted in Victoria and NSW in 1871-2, in force in Tasmania by 1872.

 THE “SUPREME COURT MEN”

 Who were they?
 They were T.J.
-Nevin’s sitters for police records, mostly “Supreme Court men” photographed on committal for trial at the Supreme Court adjoining the Hobart Gaol when they were isolated in silence for a month after sentencing.
-If sentenced for a long term at the Supreme Court Launceston, they were photographed, bathed, shaved and dressed on being received in Hobart.
-These procedures, past and present, were reported at length by a visitor to the Hobart Gaol and Supreme Court in The Mercury, 8th July 1882:
+Nevin’s sitters for police records, mostly “Supreme Court men” photographed on committal for trial at the Supreme Court adjoining the Hobart Gaol.
+They were isolated in silence for a month after sentencing.
+If sentenced for a term longer thatn three months at the Supreme Court Launceston, they were photographed, bathed, shaved and dressed on being received in Hobart.
+These procedures, past and present, were reported at length by a visitor to the Hobart Gaol and Supreme Court in the Mercury, 8th July 1882:

 At the Bathurst-street end of the block are about 30 cells, built in three decker style.
 They are dark, ill ventilated, and stuffy, were originally intended for the use of convicts awaiting shipment to Port Arthur and do not appear to be fitted for other than temporary quarters … Opening into this yard [Yard 3] are a number of cells, kept as much as possible for Supreme Court first timers, in order to remove them, to some extent at least, from the contaminating influences of the old hands in crime … The next yard and block of cells are also set apart for the use of first timers , and the cells and yard in the next division are appropriated to the use of prisoners under examination or fully committed for trial.
 At the back of the block is a model prison, in which the silent system is carried out.
 The cells here are only used for “Supreme Court men,” who are confined in them for one month after sentence, which time they pass in solitary confinement day and night, with the exception of one hour during which they take exercise in the narrow enclosure outside the cells, pacing up and down five yards apart, and in strict silence.
 There can be no doubt this is, to some at least, a much-dreaded punishment.

-One of the two rooms used by the photographers was located above the women’s laundry and demolished in 1915.
+One of the two rooms used by the photographers at the Hobart Gaol was located above the women’s laundry and demolished in 1915.

 WILLIAM SMITH per GILMORE (3)